mainwp/mainwp/readme.txt

 == Description ==

-[MainWP](https://mainwp.com) is the only free, fully open source and self-hosted WordPress management plugin available.
+[MainWP](https://mainwp.com) is a free, fully functional, open source, self-hosted WordPress management plugin, that allows you to securely control all your WordPress sites from one central location.

 And, just because it is free does not mean it’s been stripped down.
 The MainWP Dashboard allows you to control virtually all of your daily WordPress maintenance tasks at absolutely no cost.

 The Dashboard plugin allows you to connect and control completely independent WordPress sites even those on different hosts and servers.